DarkerStar/epub-clifford-the-ethics-of-belief/README.md

 "The Ethics of Belief" was originally presented to the Metaphysical Society by William Kingdon Clifford in 1867, and finally published in Contemporary Review magazine in 1877.
-It's pugnacious, unapologetic criticism of faith caused quite a stir amongst the learned elite when it came out, and it continues to be discussed to this day.
+Its pugnacious, unapologetic criticism of faith caused quite a stir amongst the learned elite when it came out, and it continues to be discussed to this day.